unitartu-remrob/remrob-server/README.md

 ![Login window](./docs/login-screen.png)

 Change the timezone and UTC offset in the compose file to run the session booking calendar in a different timezone (default is Europe/Tallinn).

+For this installation only simulation environments are available for you to play with (to enable containers capable of networking with robots, proceed with the more lengthy manual installation).

 &nbsp;
 # Hardware acceleration

 To enable hardware accelerated containers with nvidia video cards:
 1. Install the [nvidia-docker-runtime](https://docs.nvidia.com/ai-enterprise/deployment-guide-vmware/0.1.0/docker.html)
-2. In the docker-compose robotont template at `server/compose/templates/local.j2`:
+2. In the docker-compose robotont template at `server/compose/templates/{local || macvlan}.j2`:

 	a) VGL uses the host's display for 3D rendering, default display nr. assumed is **:0**, can be changed to a different one in the following X11 server socket mount (**X1** in the example):